vobarian/tfbuilder/README.md

 not always clear what the data type should be for nested blocks.
 Generally, any repeatable block is an array.
-If you use a map for a nested configuration block and get syntax errors, try wrapping it in an array.
+If you use a map for a nested configuration block and get syntax errors when you run Terraform, try wrapping it in an array.
 A good example is the `cache_behavior` blocks on an `aws_cloudfront_distribution` resource, or the `lifecycle_rule` blocks in `aws_s3_bucket`.
 They're repeatable nested blocks so they must be arrays.
 It's not always clear from the docs what is repeatable and what isn't; often, repeatable things have a plural argument name but not always.
-If you can't figure out the object graph corresponding to some HCL snippet, you could try running an HCL-to-JSON converter.
+If you can't figure out the object tree corresponding to some HCL snippet, you could try running an HCL-to-JSON converter.